Friday, May 23, 2025

 Why is the New Testament so important?

-The New Testament shows us how much God loves YOU.
-The New Testament teaches us how to live, pray, forgive, and be part of God's family—the church!
+The New Testament shows us how much God loves you.
+The New Testament teaches us how to forgive, live, pray, and be part of God's family.
 The New Testament teaches us about the seven sacraments which Jesus Christ instituted, to help us to reach heaven.
-The sacraments are baptism, confession, holy Communion, confirmation, sacrament of the sick, marriage and the priesthood; When we receive the sacraments, we are living out the New Testament today!
+The sacraments are baptism, confession, holy Communion, confirmation, sacrament of the sick, marriage and the priesthood.
+We are living out the New Testament when we receive the sacraments.

 We can learn from the New Testament by: